Greek Baklava

 • Mix almonds, walnuts, sesame seeds, cinnamon, ground cloves, and honey in a bowl.

-• Brush 1 sheet phyllo (both sides) with olive oil and place in baking pan.
+• Brush 1 sheet phyllo (both sides) with olive oil and place in a 9" x 13" baking pan.
 Place 3 additional oiled sheets on top.
 Spread half of the nut mixture evenly on the phyllo.

 • Brush 4 sheets of phyllo dough (separately) with olive oil and layer on top of nut mixture.
 Add the rest of the nut mixture on top of the phyllo you just layed down.